David Henderson (psychiatrist): Biography

 He was born on 24 April 1884 in Dumfries, Scotland.
 In 1913 he was awarded an MD by the University of Edinburgh for his thesis "Cerebral syphilis a clinical analysis of twenty-six cases, seven with autopsy".

 He co-published with Robert Dick Gillespie A Textbook of Psychiatry (first edition 1927), which became internationally influential for several decades.
-A series of lectures he gave in New York, America, were published as Psychopathic states in 1939, and ended up contributing to a narrowing of the public understanding of psychopathy as violently antisocial, though Henderson had described various different types many of which were not violent or criminal.
+A series of lectures he gave in New York, United States, were published as Psychopathic states in 1939, and ended up contributing to a narrowing of the public understanding of psychopathy as violently antisocial, though Henderson had described various different types many of which were not violent or criminal.
 The Henderson Hospital, a specialist national unit in London set up to manage and treat the now contested diagnosis of 'psychopathic' personality disorder, was named after him.

 He was physician-superintendent in charge at the Gartnavel Royal Hospital in Glasgow from 1921 to 1932.
 In 1932 he replaced the late Dr George Matthew Robertson as Physician Superintendent of the Edinburgh Royal Hospital, being replaced in turn in 1955 by Dr Thomas Arthur Munro.

 His textbook on psychiatry has been described as the key to the Glasgow approach to mental illness, and Henderson in turn credited the approach of the influential Adolf Meyer whom he had worked with in America.
 Henderson also studied for some months in Germany with a key founder of modern psychiatry, Emil Kraepelin, whom he admired but found lacking in sensitivity to patients.

 In 1934 he was elected a member of the Harveian Society of Edinburgh and in 1946 he was elected to the Aesculapian Club of Edinburgh.
 He was knighted in 1947 and elected president of the Royal College of Physicians of Edinburgh in 1949.
 The portrait of Henderson by David Alison is held by the Royal College of Physicians of Edinburgh.